The Goberian is the combination of a Siberian Husky with a Golden Retriever.

 These treats will not only pique its interest in the activity that you are trying to involve it in, but they will also help your pet to retain whatever you teach it while making sure it doesn’t get bored easily.

-These treats can range from dry dog food of a different flavor to special, homemade snacks.
+These treats can range from dry dog food of a different flavour to special, homemade snacks.

 Goberians are fond of meaty treats, so a combination of raw to semi-cooked meat will go a long way to satisfy your pet.